 I didn’t teach half way.
 I did the work.
 I didn’t always know what I was doing.
 I made mistakes.
 I admitted my mistakes.
 I had to study up on my topics each night.
 I had to learn how to become a different teacher without losing myself.
 Different can be a good thing.
 My heart wasn’t empty but the hole was still there.
 But what I enjoyed about teaching was growing and evolving.
 I smiled every day.
 I laughed a lot.
 I was never miserable or unhappy.
 I was simply not whole.

 But I would still cry.
 Sometimes I would just miss my Kindergarten room so much, I would go into the room it was stored in and just sit.
-It sounds stupid.
-It was stupid.
+It sounds stupid; it was stupid.
 But it helped.
 I wouldn’t let others see my pain.
-I didn’t want anyone to know my hurt.
+Mainly because I didn’t want anyone to know my hurt.
 Especially not my own children who deserved a mom who could work and put them first.